wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 <td valign="top"><a href="#string">String</a>!</td>
 <td>

-Granularity value used for data retrieval.
+The granularity value for which data is retrieved.

 </td>
 </tr>